rayzenai/url-manager/README.md

    - Enter your site URL or domain property:
      - **For URL-prefix property**: `https://www.yoursite.com` (must match exactly)
      - **For Domain property**: `sc-domain:yoursite.com` (recommended - covers all subdomains and protocols)
-   - **Add the JSON credentials file**:
+   - **Add your Service Account credentials**:
+     - Open your downloaded JSON file in a text editor
-     - Save the JSON file to `storage/app/google-credentials/`
+     - Copy the entire JSON content
-     - Enter the path relative to storage directory (e.g., `app/google-credentials/service-account.json`)
-     - Or enter the full absolute path if stored elsewhere
+     - Paste it into the "Service Account JSON" field
-   - The service account email will be automatically extracted and displayed
+     - The service account email will be automatically extracted
    - Click "Save Settings"
    - Use "Test Connection" to verify the setup is working

-   **Alternative Manual Setup** (if you prefer to configure via .env):
-   - Save the JSON file to your server (e.g., `storage/app/google-credentials/service-account.json`)
+   **Why Database Storage?**
+   - Credentials are encrypted and stored securely in your database
+   - Survives deployments (no need to re-upload files)
+   - No file system dependencies
-   - Add to your `.env` file:
+   - Easier to manage in production environments
-     ```
-     GOOGLE_SEARCH_CONSOLE_ENABLED=true
-     GOOGLE_SEARCH_CONSOLE_SITE_URL=sc-domain:yoursite.com
-     # Or for URL-prefix: GOOGLE_SEARCH_CONSOLE_SITE_URL=https://www.yoursite.com
-     GOOGLE_APPLICATION_CREDENTIALS=/full/path/to/your/service-account.json
-     GOOGLE_SERVICE_ACCOUNT_EMAIL=service-account@project.iam.gserviceaccount.com
-     ```
-   - The file should NOT be in a publicly accessible directory

 #### Submitting Sitemaps